georgenijo/FindMySpot-G9/README.md

 ## Setup

 ### Prerequisites
-Before running the application, ensure you have the following installed:
+Before running the application, ensure you have the following installed (This was built using Python 3.12):
 - Python 3.x
 - PyQt5
 - MongoDB